-Here too, we have made some adjustments since the first article in how we code, since repetitiveness can be difficult to determine unless prosecutors allege specific days of violations.
-Most of the changes we made were largely for clarification to ensure more complete and consistent coding.
-We now include misconduct contained in a conspiracy charge in calculating the duration of the charged conduct, which previously we only included if conspiracy was the only charge in the case.
+charge in calculating the duration of the charged conduct, which previously we only included if conspiracy was the only charge in the case.
 This should not have changed how many cases were coded as repetitive, however, because we always included conspiracy in alleged misconduct, which drives the repetitiveness determination.38 We also determined that we would not count as repetitive violations that occurred on two calendar days but for less than 24 hours.
 This too did not have a significant impact on our repetitiveness data but provided greater clarity.
 As with changes to the third factor, we re-coded all cases to ensure a consistent methodology.

 In multi-defendant cases, researchers coded the same aggravating factors consistently for all defendants.
 This strategy reflects the view that prosecutors make a threshold determination of whether an underlying violation warrants criminal prosecution.
 In other words, the egregiousness of one defendant's actions can affect the prosecutor's decision to bring criminal charges against all defendants.
-However, researchers made a narrow exception for cases where a single or small number of defendants in a multi-defendant case engaged in conduct that appeared to be between 2005-2010 operated outside of the regulatory system; after all defendants had been re-coded, the percentage dropped slightly to 31.9% of all defendants for the same time period.
-Our dataset also has changed somewhat now that we have completed analysis of cases that were still pending in 2014.
-See supra note 24.
+However, researchers made a narrow exception for cases where a single or small number of defendants in a multi-defendant case engaged in conduct that appeared to be truly separate from the criminal activity driving the prosecution.
+The most common example of this type of conduct is perjury that occurs after initial criminal charges have been filed.
+In this case, a researcher would note "deceptive conduct" for only the defendant who committed perjury, and not for related defendants.